 I do not give direct assistance with specific problems from course homework assignments, lab reports, or class projects.
 Instead, I cover concepts and problem-solving techniques so that the student can complete assignments on their own.

 I work only with students who have ample time to study between tutoring sessions.
 After each session, the student is expected to carefully review their notes from that session.
-This involves redoing each of the practice problems from the session, as well as memorizing any key ideas from the session.
-In addition, the student is expected to regularly review the material from all the previous sessions, to make sure that they retain mastery of the material from those previous sessions.
-In addition, I will assign “homework” problems to the student after each session; the student is expected to carefully and thoughtfully complete these problems before the next session.
+In addition, after each session the student should make Anki flashcards for the material covered in that session; the student should review these flashcards daily.
+(We will discuss how to use the Anki flashcard program during the tutoring.)
+In addition, I may assign “homework” problems to the student after each session; the student is expected to carefully and thoughtfully complete these problems before the next session.
 At the beginning of each session, I will review the student’s work on the homework problems.
 We will not move on to new material until the student has demonstrated mastery of the material in the homework.

 1. Students generally come to me because they have been unable to learn the material satisfactorily from their course lectures and textbooks.
 The key reason is that lectures and textbooks provide a brief overview of the material, but what most students require to learn the material is a slow, methodical, systematic presentation of each concept and problem-solving technique, followed by careful practice and reinforcement of each new idea or technique.
 This takes a lot of time.